skippyprime/configs/README.md

-# configs
+# figtree

-Configs is a multi-format configuration file loader that normalizes all values into dictionaries and supports merging multiple configuration files into a single source.
+Figtree is a multi-format configuration file loader that normalizes all values into dictionaries and supports merging multiple configuration files into a single source.
 The later can be useful if you have multiple configuration sources and either want to load the first found or override default settings (such as having a system wide and per user configuration file).

-Configs supports the following configuration file formats:
+Figtree supports the following configuration file formats:

 * YAML
 * JSON
 * XML (Currently ignores attributes)
 * INI (Currently does not support dictionaries within lists)

-The Configs API is also easily extensible to support new structured file formats through automatic registration of format handlers.
+The Figtree API is also easily extensible to support new structured file formats through automatic registration of format handlers.

 ## Simple Example